 I also found Medellin to feel much safer than Bogota, despite the reputation it has due to Pablo Escobar’s cartel.
 While Bogota felt more like a college town to me, it did not share the same vibrant nightlife that Medellin has.
 In terms of stumbling around drunk at 3 AM, I would also prefer to be in Medellin for safety reasons.
 Bogota is a massive city, almost twice the size of Medellin.
 There are good areas and bad areas, but Medellin’s most prominent nightlife areas felt much safer than those in Bogota.

 In terms of things to do, I felt like I could explore Medellin day after day and find something new to love.
 As a short-term tourist, I got bored in Bogota after my first day.
 Bogota was chill and had a relaxing vibe to it, but most travelers don’t go to new destinations to chill.
 Ever since I began my longer-term backpacking trips, I can see the appeal in a city like Bogota.
-I did enjoy sitting at coffee shops and taking in the hustle and bustle of Bogota, but that is something I did in Columbia (Missouri) quite often, and not quite something I wanted to do in Colombia.
+I did enjoy sitting at coffee shops and taking in the hustle and bustle of Bogota.
+That is also something I did in Columbia (Missouri) quite often, and not quite something I wanted to do in Colombia.
 You can easily knock out La Candelaria, El Museo de Oro, and Cerro Montserrat in under a day, which are Bogota’s three main attractions.
 I managed that no problem, and then suffering from boredom that night, moved my flight to Medellin a few days sooner.
 It was one of my best decisions, as even a week in Medellin was not nearly enough time to really appreciate how incredible the city is.